heseltime/mm-lean/README.md

 * The "leanproject" command is only available in Lean 3!
 (Referenced in the upstream project.)
 See: https://leanprover-community.github.io/leanproject.html
 * "lean --path" to check correct path settings

-# Note on the Python Functionalit
+# Note on the Python Functionality

 To use the add-on Python scraping functionality, textops is required (globally or in a virtual environment).
 Python3 is already required by the Lean bridge foundational package.